Tattoo-Friendly Private Onsen in Tokyo

 Try adjusting your filter criteria to see more results.

 Want to help keep this resource up-to-date?
 If you noticed any changes in tattoo policy or want to share your experience, please contact us here to let us know.
-Your feedback helps us keep this guide accurate and helpful for everyone!

 About Tokyo

-What private baths are in Asakusa?
+What private baths can tattooed travelers find in Asakusa?

 How does private bathing work in Tokyo?